 - Crème de la Crepe: Sweet and savory crepes.

 - D’Cuban Cafe: Cuban sandwiches.

-- Forno Vero Pizza: Wood-fired pizzas and a bar.
+- Forno Vero Pizza & Bar: Wood-fired pizzas and a bar.

-- Four Fat Cows Creamery: More than 25 house-made flavors of ice cream.
+- Four Fat Cows Ice Cream: More than 25 house-made flavors of ice cream.

 - Lucky’s Burger & Brew: Burgers, sandwiches, and wings.

-- Momosan Ramen: Ramen, edamame, gyoza, and pork bunsin.
+- Momoiro Ramen: Ramen, edamame, gyoza, and pork buns.